-- 48. A WAA permit is not required where the desilting of a dam meets all of the following provisions: - a) desilting only involves the removal of unconsolidated material deposited since construction of the dam or material deposited since the dam was previously desilted; - b) desilting does not enlarge the dam capacity or increase the dam wall height beyond their original dimensions; - c) the dam is not on a watercourse with a stream order of 3 or higher; - d) the excavated material is not placed in or near a watercourse, floodplain or lake; - e) the excavated material does not: - i. adversely affect native vegetation; - ii. impede the natural flow of surface water; - iii. re-enter any water body; or - iv. facilitate the spread of pest plants or pathogenic material; and - v. appropriate measures are taken to minimise water quality impacts arising from desilting
+- 48. In zones HF1, HF2, HF3 and HF4, a WAA permit is not required where the desilting of a dam only involves the removal of unconsolidated material deposited since construction of the dam or material deposited since the dam was previously desilted.
+In zone HF5, a WAA permit is not required where the desilting of a dam meets all of the following provisions: - a) desilting only involves the removal of unconsolidated material deposited since construction of the dam or material deposited since the dam was previously desilted; - b) desilting does not enlarge the dam capacity or increase the dam wall height beyond their original dimensions; - c) the dam is not on a watercourse with a stream order of 3 or higher; - d) the excavated material is not placed in or near a watercourse, floodplain or lake; and - e) the excavated material does not: - i. adversely affect native vegetation; - ii. impede the natural flow of surface water; - iii. re-enter any water body; or - iv. facilitate the spread of pest plants or pathogenic material; and - v. appropriate measures are taken to minimise water quality impacts arising from desilting.

-3.3.5 Building or structure in a watercourse, lake or floodplain-section 104(4)(b)
+2.3.4 Building or structure in a watercourse, lake or floodplain-section 104(4)(b)